 Sherlock Holmes Museum

-Fans of Arthur Conan Doyle's classic detective novels will enjoy examining the three floors of reconstructed Victoriana, complete with...
+The growing army of fans of Arthur Conan Doyle's classic detective novels may enjoy these three floors of reconstructed Victoriana,...

 With rich upholstered furniture, regal colours on the walls and gold-framed mirrors, the Prince Regent has pulled out the stops on...

 This glatt kosher cafe-restaurant has all the Ashkenazi favourites: gefilte fish, latkes and the famous salt beef as well as more...